-As MT, the earliest preserved manuscripts of SP are from the medieval period (slide).
-Six manuscripts preserve all the text of SP, two of them are currently in the British Library in London, and others in Nablus, Dublin, Paris, and Washington.
-There are additional fifteen very well-preserved manuscripts, lacking only numerous folia.
-All of these are dated to the twelfth to the fourteenth centuries CE.
-The medieval manuscripts are written in the Samaritan script, which has been developed from the Hebrew script approximately in the second century BCE (slide).
+As with MT, the earliest preserved manuscripts of SP are from the medieval period (slide).
+There are six complete manuscripts of SP, two in the British Library in London, and others in Nablus, Dublin, Paris, and Washington.
+There are an additional fifteen very well-preserved manuscripts that lack numerous folia.
+All of the manuscripts have been dated from the twelfth to the fourteenth centuries CE.
+These medieval manuscripts are written in the Samaritan script, which diverged from Hebrew script approximately in the second century BCE (slide).

-As mentioned, the Samaritan manuscript culture has been generally granted little attention by scholars, who concentrated on more stimulating aspects of Samaritan studies, such as theology, history, literature, and language.
-Few exceptions are the works of Alan Crown and Reinhard Pummer.
-The material philology of the manuscripts, however, is a primary source of evidence of the Samaritan scribal practices and the transmission of SP.
-A study of these manuscripts within a broader context of medieval Masoretic manuscripts teases out both commonalities as well as regional features of each manuscript group and scribal circle.
-In the following, I will elaborate on several Samaritan scribal practices, as they are reflected in the Pentateuchal manuscripts.
+As mentioned above, scholars have paid relatively little attention to Samaritan manuscript culture, concentrating instead on more stimulating aspects of Samaritan studies, like theology, history, literature, and language.
+The works of Alan Crown and Reinhard Pummer are exceptions to this rule.
+The material philology of the manuscripts is a primary source of evidence for the investigation of Samaritan scribal practices and the transmission of SP.
+The study of these manuscripts within the broader context of the study of medieval Masoretic manuscripts teases out both commonalities as well as regional features of each manuscript group and scribal circle.
+In the following, I will elaborate on several Samaritan scribal practices as they are reflected in the Pentateuchal manuscripts.

 The main medium for the medieval manuscripts is codices, but there are also scrolls, such as the famous Abisha scroll of Deuteronomy from Nablus.
-This manuscript is attributed by the Samaritans to Abisha, the great-grandson of Aaron, brother of Moses, who lived in the time of Joshua, but scholars agree that it is from the fourteenth century CE. (slide) The manuscripts are ruled with vertical lines, to mark the beginning and the end of lines, as well as horizontal lines that serve as ceiling lines on which the letters are hanged.
-The columns exhibit top, bottom, and intercolumnar margins.
+This manuscript is attributed by the Samaritans to Abisha, the great-grandson of Aaron, brother of Moses, who lived in the time of Joshua, but scholars agree that it is from the fourteenth century CE. (slide) The manuscripts are ruled with vertical lines, to mark the beginning and the end of lines, as well as horizontal lines that serve as ceiling lines on which the letters are hung.
+The columns contain top, bottom, and intercolumnar margins.
 The top and bottom margins are generally similar throughout the manuscript.
 In general, one can say that the traditions of laying out the text on the column of the scroll, which was adopted for the layout of the codex, were similar to those of Jewish scribes.
-Fraser observes that “the proportions of the single wide column resembles those of the scrolls from Qumran more closely than the narrow columns of the Greek uncial manuscripts of the bible or the HB codices of the Tiberian Masoretes.”
-As most of the Paleo-Hebrew scrolls from Qumran, the SP manuscripts use dots as words dividers.
-SP manuscripts contain signs for vocalization, punctuation, and text-critical remarks, the first two probably reflect a public reading of the Torah.
-Not much can be said about these signs, as no systematic research has been devoted to them.
-Yet, it could be confidently said that Samaritan scribes used punctuation quite abundantly, in comparison to the vowel and text-critical signs. (slide) The slide before us demonstrates the use of punctuation, as well as vowel and text critical signs in an exemplar folio of the Dublin manuscript.
+Fraser observes that “the proportions of the single wide column resembles those of the scrolls from Qumran more closely than the narrow columns of the Greek uncial manuscripts of the bible or the HB codices of the Tiberian Masoretes.” like most of the paleo-Hebrew scrolls from Qumran, SP manuscripts use dots as word dividers.
+SP manuscripts contain signs for vocalization, punctuation, and text-critical remarks; the first two probably reflect the existence of public reading of the Torah.
+Not much can be said about these signs, as no systematic research has been devoted to them, but we can confidently say that the Samaritan scribes used punctuation quite profusely, in comparison to vowel and text-critical signs. (slide) The slide before us demonstrates the use of punctuation, as well as vowel and text-critical signs in an exemplar folio of the Dublin manuscript.
 We can see that the use of punctuation signs is much more frequent on this page.
-Stefan Schorch pointed out that the deployment of vowel and punctuation signs is very sparse and does not follow any systematic rules.
+Stefan Schorch has pointed out that the deployment of vowel and punctuation signs is very sparse and does not follow any systematic rules.
 Samaritan scribal practice may vary within the same manuscript or between different manuscripts written by the same scribe.